dmae97/roblex-studio-mcp-server/README.md

 import { MyModule } from './path/to/module.js';
 ```

+### TPA Attack Protection Issues

+If you're experiencing issues with the TPA attack protection:

+1. Check that the domains you're using are added to the `ALLOWED_DOMAINS` list in your `.env` file.
+2. If you need to temporarily disable TPA protection for debugging, set `ENABLE_TPA_PROTECTION=false` in your `.env` file.
+3. If you're using legitimate external APIs that are being blocked, you can modify the blocked patterns in `src/utils/security.ts`.

 ## Environment Variables

 The server can be configured using the following environment variables: